n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai.md

 ## Using memory with OpenAI assistants

-For the Assistant: Message operation, you can use the memory connector to preserve and retrieve chat history.
+For the **Assistant** >  **Message Assistant** operation, you can connect a memory sub-node to preserve and retrieve chat history.
 This allows the assistant to maintain context across multiple messages.
 The connected memory sub-node is the source of truth for the assistant's memory.
-This means that we create a new thread on each run and pre-populate it with messages from the memory sub-node.
-After the run is completed, the memory sub-node is updated with the new messages, and the thread is deleted from OpenAI.
+This means that n8n creates a new thread on each run and pre-populates it with messages from the memory sub-node.
+After the run finishes, n8n updates the memory sub-node with the new messages, and deletes the thread from OpenAI.